What can I do with a travel document?

 How can I make the appointment with the aliens department of the police and what do I need to bring there?

 When you pick up your decision for your travel document, the Asylum Service will give you the address and the contact of the aliens department of the police (Διεύθυνση Αλλοδαπών).
 You can make an appointment by phone.
-Most likely you will need somebody who speaks Greek.
+For that most likely you will need somebody who speaks Greek.
 Also, it can be useful to have someone to translate for you during the appointment.
 You need to bring with you to the appointment the following documents:

 - your residence permit + 1 copy of it